Last updated: February 2, 2026

 According to the Bible, we live under a solid, crystal-like dome that:

-The firmament model conflicts with modern astronomy: no solid dome above Earth, no water reservoir in space, stars aren't small lights that can fall, and the sun doesn't travel locally.
-These represent fundamental challenges for biblical-scientific harmony.
+Modern Cosmological Differences: The firmament model differs from modern astronomy in several aspects: modern science proposes no solid dome above Earth, no water reservoir in space, stars are massive distant objects rather than small lights that can fall, and the sun does not travel locally around a flat Earth.
+These represent differences between ancient and modern cosmological understanding.

-The biblical evidence is overwhelming and consistent across dozens of passages: the firmament is described as a solid, architectural structure with functional features, not empty space.
-Every aspect of this model conflicts with modern cosmology, from the solid dome to the flat Earth to the local sun and falling stars.
+The biblical text contains numerous passages consistently describing the firmament as a solid, architectural structure with functional features, not empty space.
+This cosmological model differs from modern cosmology in multiple aspects: the solid dome, the flat Earth, the local sun, and falling stars.